 Step 3: Write the Introduction

-Importantly, you should think about how to write argumentative essay introduction and make it effective.
+Importantly, you should think about how to write an argumentative essay introduction and make it effective.
+So, how to start a persuasive essay?
 We advise you to start your opening paragraph with a hook, an attention-grabber for your reader.
 You can insert a quote here, introduce a curious fact or draw some stats, or construct a vivid situation.
 Your hook is the very first sentence that can help you convince your audience.
 As long as it draws your reader in, you’ve done your job!
 For instance, feel free to start your persuasive essay on the necessity of entering college like this: “There are individuals, who have never been to college and are doing better than those with a degree.”
 This simple statement tells nothing special at all.
 However, it encourages your readers to keep on reading in order to find out why things are like that.

 Do you feel like you can’t come up with a hook at the moment?
 Proceed to the next writing steps!
 You can always come back to this part later even after you’ve accomplished your project.